GROSANIA/GROSANIA/README.md

 - Hi, I’m @GROSANIA
-- I’m the founder and owner of Deltra Technology Development or called "DeltraTech" also the Axvetio Company founder and owner.
+- I’m the founder and owner of Delctra Technology Development or called "DelctraTech" , Axvetio subCompany founder and owner, founder and owner of Novaatrim VSstudio